heftymouse/website/src/content/blog/arch-linux-from-windows-no-usb.md

 wsl --mount \\.\PHYSICALDRIVE<n> --bare
 ```

+Skipping this and directly installing to your root partition mounted in Windows is possible, but I didn't do it since it seemed to be much slower overall than copying after the fact.
+I'm not entirely sure though; more testing may be required.

 ### Installing Arch

 I recommend using Arch WSL for this since you can easily use the same tools as the Live USB.
-Install the `arch-install-scripts` package, and follow the rest of the installation guide as usual for your mounted VHD.
+Install the `arch-install-scripts` package, and follow the rest of the [installation guide](https://wiki.archlinux.org/title/Installation_guide#Partition_the_disks) as usual for your mounted VHD.

 Some things to note: